govex/govex.github.io/open-data-portal-requirements/index.md

 * The portal must be accessible through a city-provided internet domain name (e.g. `data.somecity.gov`)
 * Transport Layer Security (TLS) must be used for account registration, logging in, and all actions performed by publishers and administrators
 * Web pages must be accessible on large-screen devices (desktop computers, laptops, etc.)
+* Web pages may be accessible on small-screen devices (mobile/smart phones, tablets, etc.)